 Local environmental cooperation

 Most municipalities cooperate with the county administrative boards in their efforts to achieve the environmental objectives.
 Cooperation with organisations, companies and the local business sector, and with regional cooperative bodies, also takes place.

 Various forms of work

 The municipalities can adjust their work on the environmental objectives to integrate it into their own ongoing, in-house processes that have a major bearing on the environment.
 The environmental objectives can, for example, be included in the municipalities’ infrastructure planning and development of traffic systems; development and preservation of green areas; energy and water supplies; property and housing development; and protection and care of Sweden's cultural heritage.
-Other useful tools are environmental supervision under the Swedish Environmental Code (for chemical products and single-household sewage systems, for example) and environmental requirements in procurement.
+Other useful tools are environmental supervision and environmental requirements in procurement.
 Schools and pre-schools are important in getting children and adolescents interested in the environment.
 The municipalities are also major employers, and training of their own employees may exert a major impact.